dgroomes/browser-extension-framework/README.md

 * [ ] Only use import-maps for convenience `/` root imports instead of relative imports.
 Stop using import maps for differentiating between Chromium/Firefox things.
 When it comes to publishing this library, I don't want to publish a FireFox artifact separately from a Chromium one.
 Node tooling is not equipped for consuming multi-flavor artifacts.
-* [ ] Extract the `api/` components into TypeScript interfaces so that the total amount of code presented to end-users is as small as feasible.
+* [x] DONE Extract the `api/` components into TypeScript interfaces so that the total amount of code presented to end-users is as small as feasible.
 By contrast, presenting the whole `backend-wiring.ts` file to end-users is too much.
 The public functions are `BackendWiring.initialize` and `BackendWiring.injectInstrumentedPageScript`.
 I don't want end-users to have to see the function bodies when browsing the API.
 Maybe move the implementation details into an